ibmresilient/resilient-community-apps/fn_splunk_integration/README.md

 ### Setup
 Create app.config by running `resilient-circuits config -c -l fn-splunk-integration` or `resilient-circuits config -u -l fn-splunk-integration` .

-The app.config needs the following configuration values, in addition to the appropriate [resilient] section for connecting to your Resilient platform:
+The app.config needs the following configuration values, in addition to the appropriate [SOAR] section for connecting to your SOAR platform:

 ```
 [fn_splunk_integration]